-Traditionally most business applications were running on the private servers in the HQ, and MPLS that routes all traffics to the center site made this model quite efficient.
+Traditionally, many business applications were hosted on private servers located in the company's headquarters, and the use of MPLS to route all network traffic to the central site made this model highly efficient.

-SD-WAN is the solution to make the complex routing scheme simple and intuitive.
-Based on traditional load balancing and failover functions, SD-WAN further improves user experience by focusing on interface and application quality.
+SD-WAN is the solution to simplify this complex routing scheme.
+In addition to traditional load balancing and failover functions, SD-WAN improves user experience by specifically targeting interface and application quality.

 With “Average” MOS, Network Admin will be able to understand the stability of quality over past period.

 “Active” Interface Quality, on the other hand, shows the interface quality right at the moment.